k0axaca/front-end-inspiration-board/README.md

 For this project, we were instructed to use React.
 We passed props between components, utilized hooks for state management, and queried the API using Axios.
 For the design, we decided to focus on functionality and made our UI using Bootstrap.

-## Hello, do you work at Lyft 🚗 ?

-Here is another CRUD app I worked on independently: https://github.com/k0axaca/task-list-api Thanks for stopping by!

 ## Credits
 List of contributors: